July 1, 2008

 Procedures for Conducting a Space Audit

-- A detailed inventory of the department or division’s space may be requested from Space Management.
+- A detailed inventory of the department or division’s space may be requested from the Space Management department.
 This will include room use and the type of activity associated with the room as well as net square feet totals and occupants.

 - The department or division should perform a physical walk through of its space to make sure all current space is being fully utilized.

-- If the department or division needs assistance in performing the space audit, please call the Associate Vice President, Administrative Services who will arrange for a physical review of the space by her office and/or the Space Management Office.
+- If the department or division needs assistance in performing the space audit, it should contact the Assistant Vice President, Financial and Business Services who will arrange for a physical review of the space by his/her office and/or the Space Management department.

 - Forward the results of the space audit with a detailed description of the department/division’s space needs to the department/division’s dean or vice president for approval prior to the request being forwarded to the Associate Vice President, Administrative Services.